krivit/piecemeal/README.md

 * If one underestimates the amount of time all the jobs will take, all results are lost.
 * Conversely, if the cluster is freer than anticipated, it's too late to queue another job to get things done twice as fast.

 This can be worked around in a variety of ways.
 Functions can be wrapped in `try()`.
 Simulation inputs and random seed can be stored alongside the output.
-Rather than returning the result to the manager process, the worker can save its results to a unique file, with the results collated at the end. `piecemeal` automates this.
+Rather than returning the result to the manager process, the worker can save its results to a unique file, with the results collated at the end. {piecemeal} automates this.
 Here are some of its features:

 * It encapsulates simulation settings, from the experiment design to the cluster settings to which variables need to be sent to the worker nodes in a single object: you specify what you need, then just tell it to run, and it executes your instructions.
 * The individual run results are accessible---but only if you want to see them.